 ABOUT THE AUTHOR

-Geoffrey Sonn, MD is a board certified urologist who specializes in treating patients with prostate and kidney cancer.
-He has a particular interest in cancer imaging, MRI-Ultrasound fusion targeted prostate biopsy, prostate cancer focal therapy, and robotic surgery for prostate and kidney cancer.
+Geoffrey Sonn, MD, is an Associate Professor of Urology at Stanford University in California.
+Dr. Sonn’s research interests include cancer imaging, MRI-Ultrasound fusion targeted prostate biopsy, prostate cancer focal therapy, robotic surgery for prostate and kidney cancer, and developing artificial intelligence methods to improve prostate cancer detection on MRI and ultrasound.
 He was the Stanford principal investigator of a major clinical trial using MRI-guided focused ultrasound to treat prostate cancer.
-The goal of this trial was to treat prostate cancer with fewer side effects than surgery or radiation.